-You can submit a claim or find forms by logging in to your account at www.payflex.com or by calling customer service at 855-516-8595.
+You can submit a claim or find forms by logging in to your account at www.inspirafinancial.com or by calling customer service at 855-516-8595.

-Your PayFlex Card®
+Your Inspira Card®

-One of the best features of your Health Care FSA is the PayFlex Card® which gives you easy access to your Health Care FSA funds.
+One of the best features of your Health Care FSA is the Inspira Card® which gives you easy access to your Health Care FSA funds.
 It's the easiest way to pay!
-Use your card to pay for your eligible Health Care FSA expenses at qualifying health care providers and merchants that accept Mastercard.
+Use your card to pay for your eligible Health Care FSA expenses at qualifying health care providers and merchants that accept then follow the prompts.
+Once you activate your card, sign your name on the back and then you're ready to go.
+If you already have a card, continue to use that card through the expiration date.